Course Overview

 You can watch the course introduction at this link.

-Economic Justice: Each quarter, we offer a limited number of scholarships and discounted rates for youth, grassroots non-profits, and professionals who have limited access to funding to support their leadership development.
+In addition, each quarter, we offer a limited number of scholarships and discounted rates for youth, grassroots non-profits, and professionals with limited access to funding to support their leadership development.

 To be considered for a scholarship or grant, please complete this form.